Login

 Q: What are dive numbers and how do I read them?

 Parents are not required to learn dive numbers, but they are useful to know.
-Dive numbers are three to four digit codes that represent a dive.
-The first number represents the direction of the dive (1=forward, 2=back, 3=reverse, 4=inward, 5=twisting).
-For non-twisting dives, the third number represents the number of half rotations.
+Dive numbers are four to five digit codes that represent a dive.
+The first number represents the direction of the dive (1=forward, 2=back, 3=reverse, 4=inward, 5=twisting...
+6=armstand on platform, but we don't see that in the summer season!).
+The third number represents the number of half rotations.
+In non-twisting summer dives, the second number is always a 0.
 For twisting dives, the third number represents the number of half rotations, while the fourth number represents the number of half twists.
 For all dives, letters represent the position (A= straight, B=pike, C=tuck, D= free).